 The described below methods interact under the common control of a new type of a synthetic metamethod (SMM).
-The considered metamethod avoids or defeats crossovers, phenotypes, mutations, or other elements from traditional evolutionary computation [11, 12].
-Below we choose the formal description that is complemented with explanations in an analogous manner as the way to reduce the extra descriptions, because the general scheme of the chosen strategy is rather voluminous.
+The considered metamethod avoids or defeats crossovers, phenotypes, mutations, or other elements from traditional evolutionary computation [13, 15].
+The formal description below is appended with few explanations in an analogous manner as the way to reduce extra descriptions, because the general scheme of the chosen strategy is rather voluminous.
 SSM swallows and controls the following methods: